cadwiki/cadwiki/WebApplication/BlogApp/wwwroot/posts/How-to-reload-a-.dll-into-AutoCAD.md

 ## File locks
 ![This is a alt text.](/images/lock.png "File locks...so fun")
 Second concept topic is file locks.
-When you compile source code with Visual Studio, the compiled code will end up in some directory such as:
+When I compile source code with Visual Studio, the compiled code will end up in some directory such as:
 ```
 C:\Temp\bin\x64\Debug\MyNewShinyApp.dll
 ```
-If we netload "C:\Temp\bin\x64\Debug\MyNewShinyApp.dll" into AutoCAD, the file will become locked.
+If I netload "C:\Temp\bin\x64\Debug\MyNewShinyApp.dll" into AutoCAD, the file will become locked.
 And of course, **locking this particular file** is a huge problem for dev workflows.
-Because, if we try to rebuild the solution while the above file is locked, we get this fun error message below.
+Because, if I try to rebuild the solution while the above file is locked, I get this fun error message below.
 **Example output from MSBuild stuck on a file lock:**
 ```
 >C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\MSBuild\Current\Bin\Microsoft.Common.CurrentVersion.targets(4679,5):